cosmos/ibc/papers/2020-05/src/structure.md

 &nbsp;

 Reliability, flow control, and authentication as described above require that IBC initialises and maintains certain status information for each datastream.
 This information is split between three abstractions: clients, connections, and channels.
 Each client object contains information about the consensus state of the counterparty chain.
 Each connection object contains a specific pair of named identifiers agreed to by both chains in a handshake protocol, which uniquely identifies a connection between the two chains.
-Each channel, specific to a pair of modules, contains information concerning negotiated encoding & multiplexing options and state & sequence numbers.
-When two modules wish to communicate, they must locate an existing connection & channel between their two chains, or initialise a new connection & channel(s) if none yet exist.
-Initialising connections & channels requires a multi-step handshake which, once complete, ensures that only the two intended chains are connected, in the case of connections, and ensures that two modules are connected and that future datagrams relayed will be authenticated, encoded, and sequenced as desired, in the case of channels.
+Each channel, specific to a pair of modules, contains information concerning negotiated encoding and multiplexing options and state and sequence numbers.
+When two modules wish to communicate, they must locate an existing connection and channel between their two chains, or initialise a new connection and channel(s) if none yet exist.
+Initialising connections and channels requires a multi-step handshake which, once complete, ensures that only the two intended chains are connected, in the case of connections, and ensures that two modules are connected and that future datagrams relayed will be authenticated, encoded, and sequenced as desired, in the case of channels.

 \vspace{3mm}